mangstadt/PHP-HAPI/README.markdown

 [Hyperiums](http://www.hyperiums.com) is a massively multiplayer, online strategy game that you play from your web browser.

-PHP-HAPI version 0.1.0 supports HAPI version 0.1.8.
+PHP-HAPI supports HAPI version 0.1.8.

 # Requirements

 PHP-HAPI requires PHP 5.3 or above.

 Requires phar-util (https://github.com/koto/phar-util) to build the Phar file.

+Requires phpdocumentor (http://www.phpdoc.org/) to build the API documentation.

 # Example Code